aptos-foundation/ecosystem-projects/README.md

 # Please see [Foundation's Ecosystem Projects page](https://aptosfoundation.org/ecosystem/projects/all)

 This page has been deprecated and will no longer be maintained.
+The below information may be outdated.
+No new pull requests will be accepted.
+Please see the new [Foundation's Ecosystem Projects page](https://aptosfoundation.org/ecosystem/projects/all) for submissions and updates.

+---

 # **Aptos Ecosystem**